-Management's Commitment ESG at the Mitsui Fudosan Group Regarding the Disclosure of our ESG Report A History of Value Creation
+The Mitsui Fudosan Group: A History of Value Creation

+The Mitsui Fudosan Group: A Special Reports

+Third-party Verification

-The Mitsui Fudosan Group and SDGs Independent Third-party Verification Report Third-Party Comments List View of ESG Information
+The Mitsui Fudosan Group and SDGs

+List View of ESG Information

 Biodiversity

 Based on our Group Environmental Policy, we strive to protect the precious natural environment in urban areas and preserve the trees and forests that pass on the memories and history of the land.
 We also work to create new green spaces in urban areas.
 Recognizing the maturity that comes with age, we are also working to create and restore greenery and biotopes that are in harmony with the surrounding environment and preserve biodiversity.